microsoft/playwright/docs/src/api/class-locator.md

   - alias-python: or_
 - returns: <[Locator]>

-Creates a locator that matches either of the two locators.
+Creates a locator matching all elements that match one or both of the two locators.

+Note that when both locators match something, the resulting locator will have multiple matches and violate [locator strictness](../locators.md#strictness) guidelines.

 **Usage**